profrobwells/first-llm-classifier/docs/structured-responses.md

 # Structured responses

 Here's a public service announcement.
-There's no law that says you have to ask LLMs for essays, poems or personal advice.
+There's no law that says you have to ask LLMs for essays, poems or relationship advice.

 Yes, they're great at drumming up long blocks of text.
 An LLM can spit out a long answer to almost any question.
 It's how they've been marketed by companies selling chatbots and more conversational forms of search.